On this page, you can learn how to use KDE's

 - Try building the failing module again from scratch using

 - Make sure that you have all the dependencies for the failing module.
-Go back to the #Download non-KDE dependencies section and re-install the non-KDE dependencies.
-If that doesn't fix the problem, open the log file for the failing module which
+Open the log file for the failing module which

 --resume-from [the name of the module that failed]to your